NYCU-MLLab/.github/profile/README.md

 ![Header](/header-image.png)
 ### Machine Learning Lab National Yang Ming Chiao Tung University🤖🤖

-Hello everyone, we are Machine Learning Lab (MLLab) from National Yang Ming Chiao Tung Unviersity (NYCU) Taiwan under the supervision of Professor Jen-Tzung Chien (仁宗 簡).
+Hello everyone, we are Machine Learning Lab (MLLab) from National Yang Ming Chiao Tung Unviersity (NYCU) Taiwan under the supervision of Professor Jen-Tzung Chien (簡仁宗).
 Our main research area is Natural Language Processing, but we are also working on other field such as Computer Vision and Reinforcement Learning.

 #### Published Works
-1.
-2.
-3.
+1. Aggregate a posteriori linear regression for speech recognition
+2. Attribute decomposition for flow-based domain mapping
+3. Causal confusion reduction for robust multi-domain dialogue policy
+4. Collaborative Regularization for Bidirectional Domain Mapping

 #### Current Project
-1. Dialogue system on mental health related issues
-2.
+1. Data Representation and Learning for Dialogue System
+2. Data Efficiency for Deep Reinforcement Learning
+3. Deep Latent Disentanglement for Domain Mapping and Learning

 #### Contact Us